MENU

 I am a senior medical photographer and ophthalmic photography research co-ordinator based at the Newcastle Eye Centre within the Royal Victoria Infirmary, Newcastle upon Tyne.
 Previous to that I was a screener/grader for the North of Tyne & Gateshead DESP.
 I have a great interest in diabetes as I've been a Type 1 diabetic for over 42 years.
 I'm keen on promoting patient education about the management of diabetes and clinical research.
 I feel like a role model, having the condition myself.
 I've completed an Undergraduate Certificate of Higher Education in Health Sciences to promote patient care with the Open University, and in March 2019 I completed a Post Graduate Certificate in Clinical Photography at Cardiff University.
 I have recently completed the University Diploma in OCT Interpretation course run by the Gloucestershire Retinal Education Group (GREG) in association with University of Gloucester.
 I am delighted to be on the BARS Council serving as Webmaster since 2015 and more recently been elected as Co Chair in March 2021.

 I have worked in the NHS since 1999 when I joined Poole Hospital NHS Trust as a medical photographer.
 I was the student representative on the Insititute of Medical Illustrators whilst studying for my BSc in Medical Illustration which I gained in 2006.
-I started work for the Dorset Diabetic Eye Screening Programme in 2004 and have worked my way up to Senior Grader.
-I am a member of the National Grading College.
+I started work for the Dorset Diabetic Eye Screening Programme in 2004 and have worked my way up to senior grader/slit lamp examiner.
+In my career I have worked as a Quality Assurance Advisor for SQAS, covering DES and AAA screening.
 I also serve on the DR NET steering group where I have been involved in developing an international online learning course about how to set up a DR screening programme which has won several awards.
-I currently work part-time in my role at Dorset and am also a Quality Assurance Advisor for SQAS part-time, covering DES and AAA screening.
 I have been a member of BARS council since 2018 and became co-Chair in 2021.
 I am passionate about sharing learning and good practice.

 I am employed in NHS Fife's Diabetic Retinopathy Screening (DRS) Service as Team Leader.
 I started with Fife DRS at its inception in 2006 and have worked in the roles of Photographer, Level 2 Grader, Slit Lamp Examiner, OCT Scan Reader and now Team Leader.